Scalable Wavelength Arbitration for Microring-based DWDM Transceivers

-Leveraging this simplification, the matching phase performs a non-iterative microring-to-laser matching by building the global lock allocation table.
-The table is constructed by rearranging the microring search tables based on the relations between consecutive pairs established during the record phase.
+The matching phase performs a non-iterative microring-to-laser matching by building a global lock allocation table.
+The table is constructed by rearranging microring search tables based on the relations between consecutive pairs established during the record phase.
 From this table, the final wavelength allocation is derived in a single pass, with each microring assigned its lock target from its respective search table.
-The full procedure is detailed in \mysecref{scheme-match}.

-Before we delve into each phase, we define the nomenclature that are used in the rest of the sections.
-The search table in \myfigref{fig_10}(b) is the recorded tuner codes of the microring corresponding to peak intra-cavity optical power during wavelength search.
+Before we delve into each phase, we define the nomenclature that are used in the rest of the section.
+The search table in \myfigref{fig_10}(b) represents the recorded tuner codes of the microring corresponding to the peak intra-cavity optical power during wavelength search.
 We denote the search table of the $i$th microring as ST$\left(i\right)$.
 A microring relation connects the two search tables and is mathematically formulated as the relation index, representing the offset between the search table entry locations according to the wavelength correspondence.
 We denote the relation index between the $i$th and the $j$th microring as $RI\left(i, j\right)$.
-We use the relation index to align the search tables by wavelength alignment, forming the lock allocation table for efficient arbitration. \myfigref{fig_10}(c) depicts the arbitration success, while \myfigref{fig_10}(d-f) depicts different failures cases: two microrings are assigned to the same wavelengths (Dupl-Lock in \myfigref{fig_10}(d)); one or more microrings are not assigned to any wavelength (Zero-Lock in \myfigref{fig_10}(e)); lane-order mismatch or microring spectral ordering requirement is not met (Lane-Order Error in \myfigref{fig_10}(f)).
+The relation index is used to align the search tables by wavelength alignment, forming the lock allocation table for efficient arbitration. \myfigref{fig_10}(c) depicts the arbitration success, while \myfigref{fig_10}(d-f) illustrates different failures cases: two microrings are assigned to the same wavelengths (Dupl-Lock in \myfigref{fig_10}(d)), one or more microrings are not assigned to any wavelength (Zero-Lock in \myfigref{fig_10}(e)), and lane-order mismatch or microring spectral ordering requirement is not met (Lane-Order Error in \myfigref{fig_10}(f)).